 Writing as a graduate student can be distinct from writing as an undergraduate.
 For this reason, the writing center asks that graduate students make appointments with graduate writing assistants.
 Grad writing assistants are typically more aware of the types of documents graduate students must produce, and they know first-hand about the challenges (and joys) of writing in graduate school.

-Graduate student may make 1 appointment per week and up to 8 appointments a semester, and 1 appointment per week.
+Graduate student may make 1 appointment per week and up to 8 appointments per semester.

 Thesis and Dissertation Services

 If a graduate student is working on a thesis or dissertation, they may be interested in our Graduate Student Services, which matches a graduate student with a graduate writing assistant so that the write can meet consistently with the same person.
 To sign up for this service, a graduate student should view and fill out the Grad Services Information Packet before contacting the Director of the Writing Center.
 You may also call or email the Writing Center to set up an intake appointment.